drstearns/tutorials/src/golang/index.md

 with embedded line breaks`
 ```

-If you commonly forgot the semi-colons at the end of statements in Java or C/C++ and were frustrated by all the compiler errors, don't worry: Go gets rid of those almost completely!
+If you commonly forgot the semi-colons at the end of statements in Java or C/C++ and were frustrated by all the compiler errors, good news: Go gets rid of those almost completely!
 Semi-colons are still necessary to separate compound statements on the same line, but in all other cases you can omit them.

 Go also defines a strict code style that is enforced by the `gofmt` tool.
 Most editor/IDE extensions will automatically run this tool on your source code whenever you save the file, and it will adjust your source code as needed.
 Go noobs are often taken-aback when this happens, but this is actually a good thing: it makes everyone's Go code consistent and easy-to-read.
 The good news is that if you use `gofmt`, you'll never loose points for sloppy code style!